Jony635/Commando-1985-NES-Edition_v2/README.md

 ## Win/lose condition

-Win ➣ Kill the boss at the end of the level.
+Win ➣ Kill all enemies at the end of the level.

-Lose ➣ Get shoot by an enemy, colliding with him, or falling into the water.
+Lose ➣ Get shoot by an enemy, colliding with him, falling into the water or in a secret area trap.

-## How to kill every type of enemy
+## Info about Commando enemies:

-Normal Whiteguard Enemy ➣ Shoot or throw a grenade at him.
+Normal Whiteguard Enemy ➣ Shoot or throw a grenade at him if you want to kill him.
+This enemy has different kind of movements, so be careful!

-Covered Enemy ➣ Throw a grenade at him.
+Covered Enemy ➣ Throw a grenade at him for killing him.
+This enemy shoots at you if you are in front of him and he is up.

 Vehicles and Bunkers ➣ Can't die.
+Evade them!

-Green Boss Grenade Enemy ➣ Throw a grenade at him.
+Green Boss Grenade Enemy ➣ Throw a grenade at him and he will die, but evade his ones!

-Green Boss Runner Enemy ➣ Shoot or throw a grenade at him.
+Green Boss Runner Enemy ➣ Shoot or throw him a grenade for killing him.

+Knifes: Evade them!
+They are inmortals.

+Rockets Enemy: They can kill you from so far, try to use the time between shoots for killing them, they die with shoots and grenades.

 ## Original content added